Competition closes: 12 October 2022, 11am

 Projects that will not be funded

-- not related to human life sciences
+- are not related to human life sciences

-- already on the market
+- focus on a product that is already on the market

-- laboratory accreditation
+- focus on laboratory accreditation

-- dependent on domestic inputs usage – for example if they insisted that a baker use 50% UK flour in their product
+- are dependent on domestic inputs usage – for example giving a subsidy to a baker on the condition that it uses 50% UK flour in their product

 - Subsidy Control and EC State Aid funding rules apply

 - Project must be led by a UK business of any size and collaborators must be UK based organisations